gaya3arul/AzureML-MLOps/Exercise_starter_files/README.md

 ## Screen Recording
 The screencast containing the project results has been recorded using the Camtasia and has been uploaded to YouTube: https://youtu.be/eb4cwFwbt_s.

 ## Improvement Suggestions
 - Dataset:The dataset is imbalanced dataset.
-There are two classes a) people who subscribe to term deposit and b)people who will not.
-There is one class with less data.
-We can balance the dataset by generating synthetic data points for the class which has less data points.
+This is a classification problem and there are two classes in the target column. (yes or no) i.e people who subscribe to term deposit and people who will not.
+We will need to tackle the issue outlined below by introducing techniques for handling imbalanced data.
+This will reduce the bias towards one class and, therefore, produce a more reliable model capable of recognising both classes.
+Alternatively, we can use a metric that is more suitable for working with imbalanced data, for example, AUC and F1 score, to get more reliable predictions.
+We can also use weighted score for imbalanced data.
+     Learn more about imbalanced data: https://aka.ms/AutomatedMLImbalancedData
 - Model: An even better model could be developed by making use of feature engineering or hyperparameter tuning using Hyperdrive.We didnt use Deep Learning models.
 Using DL models can give better results.
 -  Pipeline: The pipeline could be scheduled to run on a regular basis or execute in a trigger-based manner .In future, we can try parallel run in a pipeline when large dataset is used as input.
 It will be very useful to learn and apply that knowledge.
+Due to lack of time , I could not try this option.
+But I will definitely try this in future.